 As soon as we ran back downstairs after taking this image, we had our Emcee for the night ready to get the party started.
-The room was filled with energy and a dollar bills to make it rain as the bride and groom walk in.
+The room was filled with energy and dollar bills to make it rain as the bride and groom walked in.

-Check out our video slideslow preview of the final product delivery:
+Check out our video slideshow preview of the final product delivery: